nawarian/The-PHP-Website/source/_posts_en/16-crawler-with-php.blade.md

 Normally we should navigate around and figure out how the website works: url patterns, ajax calls, csrf tokens, if feeds or APIs are available.

-In this case, none are available.
+In this case, neither feeds nor APIs are available.
 We need a raw crawling to fetch html data and parse it.

 I see some url patterns:
 - Person profile page: people.php.net/{nickname}